arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop_2025-12-03-fx-sudirman.md

 > aside positive
 >
 > Be creative, try creating some custom prompts and agents.
-You can create "React frontend specialist" agent or a "Golang backend specialist agent", for example.

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 12 = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
-## Code Quality (Optional)
+## Unit Tests and Code Quality
-Duration: 5
+Duration: 15

+### Step 1.
+Enable CodeQL and Code Quality

 Merge all of our changes to the `main` branch.
-Code quality feature will checks the code in your `main` branch and all PRs targeting the `main` branch.

-**Make sure CodeQL and Code Quality are enabled**

 Then in your repo, go to `Settings` → `Code quality`.
-Click on `Enable code quality` button (if not already).
+Click on `Enable code quality` button.

 If you've already merged your codes to `main` branch, it will automatically execute a scan.